flipt-io/flipt-client-sdks/CONTRIBUTING.md

     Note: If no namespace is specified, the client should default to the `default` namespace.

 2. **Evaluate_Variant** method: Should take in a flag key, entity ID, and context.
 Should return a variant result.
 Follow language conventions for naming.
-3. **Evaluate_Variant** method: Should take in a flag key, entity ID, and context.
+3. **Evaluate_Boolean** method: Should take in a flag key, entity ID, and context.
 Should return a variant result.
 Follow language conventions for naming.
 4. **Close** method (language dependent): Should close the engine and free any memory allocated by the engine.
 Follow language conventions for naming.

 ### 3. Setup Tests